Bloom-host/BloomDocs/docs/backups.md

 ![The Backups tab](../static/img/backups/backups1.png)

-Here you will find your current backups, and a **Create Backup** button
-When you click the create backup button, you will get this screen:
+Here you will find your current backups, and a **Create Backup** button, when you click the create backup button, you will get this screen:

 ![The creating a backup screen](../static/img/backups/backups2.png)

-Here you can give your backup a name and ignore some files/folders if you want (the ignoring will be explained a bit further down)
+Here you can give your backup a name and ignore some files/folders if you want (the ignoring will be explained a bit further down).

 Press the **Start Backup** button to continue
 The backup will start in the background, this may take some time depending on the size of your server.